SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 !!! info "Core Module"

 Proper collaboration with other people will require that you can work on the same codebase in an organized manner.
-This is the reason that **version control** exist.
+This is the reason that **version control** exists.
 Simply stated, it is a way to keep track of:

 * Who made changes to the code
 * When did the change happen
 * What changes were made

-For a full explanation please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)
+For a full explanation, please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).

 Secondly, it is important to note that GitHub is not git!
 GitHub is the dominating player when it comes to hosting repositories but that does not mean that they are the only one providing free repository hosting (see [bitbucket](https://bitbucket.org/product/) or [gitlab](https://about.gitlab.com/)) for some other examples.

-That said we will be using git and GitHub throughout this course.
+That said, we will be using git and GitHub throughout this course.
 It is a requirement for passing this course that you create a public repository with your code and use git to upload any code changes.
 How much you choose to integrate this into your own projects depends, but you are at least expected to be familiar with git+GitHub.